-The shipping industry in Paraguay has grown steadily in the past decade, mainly as a consequence of the significance that agribusiness has for the local economy and the need to transport these commodities overseas.
+The shipping industry in Paraguay has been growing steadily, mainly as a consequence of the significance that agribusiness has for the local economy and the need to transport these commodities overseas.

-Paraguay's economy is dependent on foreign trade – it is one of the five largest soya exporters in the world; in the past 20 years the major international agri-commodity companies have settled in the heart of South America and, with them, their shipping arms.
+Paraguay's economy is dependent on foreign trade2 – it is one of the five largest soya exporters in the world;3 in the past 25 years, the major international agri-commodity companies have settled in the heart of South America4 and, with them, their shipping arms.
 Traditional international carriers, such as MSC, P&O Maritime, Imperial Shipping and CMA CGM, and South American shipping companies such as ATRIA (formerly UABL) and Hidrovias, have invested heavily and are fully operational in Paraguay.
-Likewise, local carriers, led by Navemar and Copanu, play their role in meeting the continuous demand for hold space for Paraguayan products.
+Likewise, local carriers, led by Navemar and Copanu, play their part in meeting the continuous demand for hold space for Paraguayan products.

-The registered fleet size currently authorised by the Merchant Shipping Authority of Paraguay is of approximately 2,012 vessels, of which 1,741 are barges.
-From that total fleet, 90 per cent of the vessels and 80 per cent of the barges have Paraguayan flags, while the rest of the ships operating in Paraguay are registered under Argentinian, Bolivian, Brazilian and Uruguayan flags.
-The Paraguay–Paraná waterway, a system of rivers that starts in Puerto Cáceres (Brazil), passes through Bolivia, Paraguay and Argentina, and ends in Nueva Palmira (Uruguay), is the regular route used by the Paraguayan fleet.
+The registered fleet size currently authorised by the Merchant Shipping Authority of Paraguay5 is of 2,855 vessels, of which 2,217 are barges.
+Of these totals, 90 per cent of the vessels and 80 per cent of the barges fly the Paraguay flag.
+The rest of the ships operating in Paraguay are registered under Argentinian, Bolivian, Brazilian and Uruguayan flags.6 The Paraguay–Paraná waterway – a system of rivers that starts in Puerto Cáceres (Brazil), passes through Bolivia, Paraguay and Argentina, and ends in Nueva Palmira (Uruguay) – is the regular route used by the Paraguayan fleet.

-With the investment of carriers, the shipbuilding industry has flourished in Paraguay in the past few years.
-Japanese giant Tsuneishi arrived in the country in 2012 to join local companies Astillero Chaco SA, La Barca and Astillero Aguape SA.
-They remain a valid alternative to Argentinian and Brazilian shipyards, and the most frequently requested by shipowners in recent times.
+With the investment of carriers, the shipbuilding industry has been flourishing in Paraguay.
+Japanese giant Tsuneishi arrived in 2012 to join local companies Astillero Chaco SA, La Barca and Astillero Aguape SA.
+They remain a valid alternative to Argentinian and Brazilian shipyards, and the most frequently requested by shipowners.

 General overview of the legislative framework